top of page

 big explosion

 The Opus Majus and Opus Tertium include earliest European accounts of a mixture with the components of gunpowder.
-Bacon bases this on a demonstration involving Chinese firecrackers, which may have been brought by traveling Franciscans.
+Bacon bases this on a demonstration involving Chinese firecrackers, brought by traveling Franciscans.

 A passage reads: